BluBloos/Portable-Programming-Language/README.md

 Support for different setups is still "rough around the edges".
 No guarentees.

 The project uses an interactive build system.
-Run the following command to launch said system.
+Run the following command to launch said system (macOS, Linux).

 ```bash
 ./build.sh
 ```

+On Windows, run ```build.bat```

 The interactive build system begins by printing a list of all available commands, then waits for susequent user input.